Injury Types

 To schedule your initial consultation, contact the Law Office of Todd Rash, 817-808-2247.

-*NO RECOVERY...
-NO FEES OR COSTS...
-GUARANTEED.
+*No attorney fees or costs unless we recover for you on your personal injury case.
 Disclaimer: The information in this website is for general informational purposes only and there is no attorney client relationship implied.
-See Terms of Use.